DecodEPFL/DeepDisCoPH/README.md

 Training performed for <i>t</i> in [0,5].
 Trajectories shown for <i>t</i> in [0,6], highlighting that robots stay close to the desired position when the time horizon is extended.

 ### Early stopping of the training
-The following gifs show the trajectories of the robots after 25%, 50% and 75% of the training of the distributed H-DNN controller.
+We verify that DeepDisCoPH controllers ensure closed-loop stability by design even during exploration.
+We train the DeepDisCoPH controller for 5\%, 25\%, 50\% and 75\% of the total number of iterations and report the results in the following gifs.
 <p align="center">
 <img src="./figures/train75.gif" alt="robot_trajectories_25_training" width="266"/>
 <img src="./figures/train150.gif" alt="robot_trajectories_50_training" width="266"/>
 <img src="./figures/train225.gif" alt="robot_trajectories_75_training" width="266"/>
 </p>
 Training performed for <i>t</i> in [0,5].
 Trajectories shown for <i>t</i> in [0,20].
+Partially trained distributed controllers exhibit suboptimal behavior, but never compromise closed-loop system.

 ## References
 [[1]](docs/Report.pdf)